AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/salesforce-sync/setup/optional-steps/edit-initial-field-mappings.md

 >[!NOTE]
 >
->This feature is only accessible before the initial sync to Salesforce!
-Once the **Sync Now** button is pressed, this can no longer be done.
+>This feature is only accessible before the initial sync to [!UICONTROL Salesforce]!
+Once the **[!UICONTROL Sync Now]** button is pressed, this can no longer be done.

-During the initial sync to Salesforce, Marketo automatically combines similarly named custom fields into a single field on the Marketo side to ensure the data can be exchanged with both Lead and Contact objects in the CRM.
+During the initial sync to [!UICONTROL Salesforce], Marketo automatically combines similarly named custom fields into a single field on the Marketo side to ensure the data can be exchanged with both Lead and Contact objects in the CRM.
 This article explains how to customize these mappings.

 ## Map Unmapped Fields {#map-unmapped-fields}

-When you see a field in the Unmapped Fields folder, it means that it's not mapped to a similar field on the Lead or Contact in Salesforce.
+When you see a field in the Unmapped Fields folder, it means that it's not mapped to a similar field on the Lead or Contact in [!UICONTROL Salesforce].
 You can fix that.

-1. Click **Edit Mappings**.
+1. Click **[!UICONTROL Edit Mappings]**.

 ![](assets/image2014-12-9-13-3a31-3a0.png)

-1. Open the **Unmapped Custom Fields** folder.
+1. Open the **[!UICONTROL Unmapped Custom Fields]** folder.

    ![](assets/two.png)